neskech/Neural-Net-In-C/readme.md

-# A Forward Neural Network
+# A Feed Forward Neural Network

 **Made From Scratch in C**